 Professor Angus was a First Vice-President of the International Union of Pharmacology (IUPHAR) and was President of the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists.
 From 2009-2011 he was President of Medical Deans Australia and New Zealand.

-Professor Angus holds a Bachelor of Science and Doctor of Philosophy from the University of Sydney, and was appointed an officer to The Order of Australia in 2010 for distinguished service to biomedical research, particularly in the fields of pharmacology and cardiovascular disease, as a leading academic and medical educator, and as a contributor to a range of advisory boards and professional organisations both nationally and internationally.
+Professor Angus holds a Bachelor of Science and Doctor of Philosophy from the University of Sydney, and received The Order of Australia in 2010 for distinguished service to biomedical research, particularly in the fields of pharmacology and cardiovascular disease, as a leading academic and medical educator, and as a contributor to a range of advisory boards and professional organisations both nationally and internationally.

-Vice President and Chair of Audit, Finance, Investment and Risk Committee
+Vice-President, Non-executive Director and Chair of Audit, Finance, Investment & Risk Committee

 Mr Chris Edwards is a senior finance executive with both Australian and international experience in CFO roles mostly in the financial services sector with companies including HSBC, Prudential Insurance and Colonial First State.
 He has also worked in the IT industry and at QANTAS.